5 Benefits of a Switch to Wire Welding Processes in Pipe Welding | MillerWelds

 Using advanced wire processes like RMD (a modified short-circuit MIG process) and pulsed MIG welding allows for simple process changeover between weld passes with the push of a button.

-This improves productivity by greatly reducing switch-over time compared to using TIG and stick welding, which requires changing polarity between each process switch.
-With the PipeWorx 400 and XMT® 350 FieldPro™ with Polarity Reversing systems, operators can change polarity with the push of a button — without moving the electrical connection.
-In addition, using RMD and pulsed MIG can provide a one wire, one gas solution that reduces time spent on changeover.
+This greatly reducing switch-over time compared to using TIG and stick welding, which requires changing polarity between each process switch.
+With PipeWorx 400 and XMT® 350 FieldPro™ with Polarity Reversing systems, operators can change polarity with the push of a button — without moving the electrical connection.
+In addition, RMD and pulsed MIG can provide a one wire, one gas solution that reduces time spent on changeover.

-For pipe welding in the shop, choosing a welding system with a dual feeder option allows flexibility to set up each side of the feeder with any gas or filler metal combination required.
-This delivers even more time savings in setup and switch over, since operators can just pick up the desired welding gun and weld.
+In the shop, a welding system with a dual feeder option allows flexibility to set up each side with any gas or filler metal combination required.
+This delivers even more time savings in setup and switch over.
+Operators can just pick up the desired welding gun and weld.

 2. Improved productivity